-The pack meets once a month, usually on the 3rd Wednesday of the month 7:00 til 8:00 PM in the First Baptist Church on Southhampton.
+The pack meets once a month, usually on the 2nd Tuesday of the month 7:00 til 8:00 PM at Robert Semple School, Benicia, CA (in the multi-purpose room).
 However, there are several times when the meetings are at different times and locations.
 Check the calendar on this website for specific dates and times.
 Besides announcements and awards, the pack meetings include several fun activities.
-Most important is the Pinewood Derby, Blue and Gold Banquet and the Arrow of Light.
+Most important is the Raingutter Regatta, Pinewood Derby, Blue and Gold Banquet and the Arrow of Light.

 The pack has several outings throughout the year.
 These may include camping, fishing, overnights on an aircraft carrier or submarine, overnight at the zoo, an aquarium or Hall of Science, bike rides, hikes, parades.
 Parental involvement is helpful to keep the scouts safe.
 Usually, medical forms are needed from each scout.
 Guidelines in Guide to Safe Scouting require that at least one leader trained in Youth Protection be present at every outing or event.